2025

 • You can compute it in R using cor(x, y)

-Significance of the Correlation Coefficient
+Examples of Correlation

 NHST: correlation coefficient

-• How do we know whether or not a sample correlation is indicative of a true population correlation?
+• How do we know whether or not a sample correlation is indicative of a true non-zero population correlation?

-• We use NHST same as always.
+• We use the 5 step NHST procedure.

 1. State the null and alternative hypotheses